shahanakattil/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab03_Resource_Configuration.md

     | CISM       | Proficient         |
     | CISSP           | Expert      |

-1. You should now have a total of 3 Resource Characteristic.
+1. You should now have a total of 3 Resource Characteristics.

 1. Select the **General** tab.